esamelzain/Snippets/001README.md

 # Snippets
-some useful methods, classes and snippets.
+Some useful methods, classes and snippets.